nnathan/automute/README.md

 It will also prevent the classic "walk too far away with your bluetooth headset" scenario, where again your mac will take over the sound and allow your co-workers to bask in your embarrassment.

 ## Download / Install

-Best to just get it from the Mac App Store:
+Best to just get it from the Mac App Store and support the original author:

 [> **AutoMute on Mac App Store** <](https://itunes.apple.com/us/app/automute-preventing-awkward-situations/id1118136179)

+The alternate option is to download and install the [latest release](https://github.com/nnathan/automute/releases/latest).

+## Build Instructions

+## Using CLI

+To build from command line (without any signing crap):

+    xcodebuild archive -workspace automute.xcworkspace -scheme AutoMute -archivePath ./build CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO

+### Using Xcode

-Otherwise, simply open the workspace file in Xcode and build "AutoMute", everything *should* work.
+Simply open the workspace file in Xcode and build "AutoMute", everything *should* work.
+You will need to configure a codesign certificate.
+This can be fiddly.

 ## Screenshots
 ![Screenshot1](https://user-images.githubusercontent.com/31284/49688097-ac653900-fb15-11e8-9c48-3db96df5dcbf.png)